Quuxplusone/goodcook/md/goodcook.md

 - 1 cup frozen peas
 - pie pastry (9 to 10 inches)

-In a Dutch oven, lightly brown onion in shortening or oil.
+In a large non-stick pot, lightly brown onion in shortening or oil.
 Meanwhile, combine flour, salt, pepper, ginger and allspice in a plastic bag.
 Place meat cubes in the bag, a few at a time, and shake well to coat.
-Add meat to pot and brown on all sides.
+Temporarily remove the browned onion from the pot; add meat to pot and brown on all sides; then add the onion back.
 (Optionally, deglaze the bottom of the pot with 1/4 cup red wine at this point.)

-Add water, cover, and simmer for 1 hour or until meat is tender, stirring occasionally.
+Add stock, cover, and simmer for 1 hour or until meat is tender, stirring occasionally.
 Add potatoes and carrots, cover, and cook for 15 minutes.
 Stir in peas and continue cooking until all vegetables are tender, about 15 minutes.
 Spoon meat mixture into